RAML API Design

 To create and publish an API specification or fragment, you need to have the permissions covered in "User Access to Design Center."

-Design Center supports the RESTful API Modeling Language (RAML) and the Open API Specification (OAS) 2.0, also known as Swagger.
+Design Center supports the RAML and the Open API Specification (OAS) 2.0, also known as Swagger.
 You can import an OAS specification to convert the OAS code to RAML.
-You can edit the resulting RAML code in the RAML editor.
+You can modify the resulting RAML code in the RAML editor.